Dental Instrument Sharpening

 When to Replace Your Dental Instruments

-While dental instrument sharpening will prolong the life of your equipment, it is important to know when to replace your tools.
+While regular dental instrument sharpening can significantly extend the life of your tools, it's equally important to recognise when it's time to replace them.

 Frequently Asked Questions